The Wessex REACH initiative enables healthcare professionals to take research ideas from concept to reality.

 We’re reaching out across Wessex to support researchers from all backgrounds and with any level of experience.
 If you’re looking to start a project but need some guidance, we hope you’ll find everything you need to take the next step.
 Find out more about funding and training opportunities, how to get started and meet the team.

 Wessex REACH is funded by the National Institute for Health and Care Research (NIHR).

 GETTING STARTED IN YOUR RESEARCH CAREER

 Advice on how to find a research team, getting your name out there and even publishing your work.

-Find out what financial support is available to those turning to research from the healthcare profession.
+Find out what financial support is available to those turning to a research career from the healthcare profession.

 Find links to local research groups, funding programmes and related organisations.